spolanski/CoFEA/docs/fea_software/calculix.md

 ## Interesting projects with CalculiX

+[CAE](https://github.com/calculix/cae) is a software package mainly consisting of CalculiX GraphiX, CrunchiX and keyword editor.

+[unv2ccx](https://github.com/calculix/unv2ccx) is a mesh converter that allows to convert Salome UNV file into CalculiX INP file.

+[ccx2paraview](https://github.com/calculix/ccx2paraview) is a Calculix results converter which creates a Paraview compatible file.

 [pycalculix](https://github.com/spacether/pycalculix) is a Python 3 library to automate and build finite element analysis (FEA) models in Calculix.

-[CAE](https://github.com/calculix/cae) is a software package mainly consisting of CalculiX GraphiX, CrunchiX and keyword editor.